aidan-l-hurst/aidan-l-hurst.github.io/README.md

 -Google Cybersecurity Professional Certificate, issuer: Coursera, Completed Fall 2024

 # Cybersecurity Projects
-###1.
-Malware Detection & Incident Response:
+###Malware Detection & Incident Response:
 -Investigated a suspicious file using its SHA-256 hash and VirusTotal OSINT (Open-Source Intelligence); documented findings in an incident handler’s journal.
-Shown below in 1a.
+Shown below in a.

-1a.
+a.
 Date: 07/26/2024

 Description: This entry is a documentation of an event involving a suspicious file that was downloaded by an employee through an email attachment.